Families of tractable problems with respect to vertex-interval-membership width and its generalisations: Applications of TIM meta-algorithm

-By Lemma~\ref{lem:temp-edge-tim}, there exists a deletion of time-edges up to timestep $\Lambda$ from $\mathcal{G}$, if and only if there exists a corresponding sequence of $(2,X)$-component states $s_0, ... s_{\Lambda}$.
+By Lemma~\ref{lem:temp-edge-tim}, there exists a deletion of time-edges up to timestep $\Lambda$ from $\mathcal{G}$, if and only if there exists a corresponding sequence of $(X,2)$-component states $s_0, ... s_{\Lambda}$.
 Furthermore, for each connected component $C$ of a snapshot $G_t$, $\nu_t(C)$ in $s_t$ is $(d,r')$ where $d$ is the number of time-edges that must be removed in $C$ and $r'$ is the number of vertices in $C$ newly reachable from $v_s$.
-Therefore, $(\mathcal{G},r,h)$ is a yes-instance if and only if there is such a sequence of $(2,X)$-component states $s_0,\ldots,s_{\Lambda}$ such that the sum of vectors in each state is at most $(h,r)$.
-Therefore, \textsc{Temporal Reachability Edge Deletion} is $(2,X)$-component-exchangeable temporally uniform. \end{proof} \Cref{alg:temp-edge-tim-labels} and \Cref{alg:temp-edge-tim} both run in time $O(|C|)\leq O(\phi)$ by checking the label on each vertex in the connected component $C$ in turn.
-We use vectors with two entries of magnitude at most $\phi^2$ and $3$ labels, we finally obtain our main result by applying \Cref{thm:component-temp-unif}.
+Therefore, $(\mathcal{G},r,h)$ is a yes-instance if and only if there is such a sequence of $(X,2)$-component states $s_0,\ldots,s_{\Lambda}$ such that the sum of vectors in each state is at most $(h,r)$.
+Note that the subroutines run in time at most linear in $\phi$.
+Therefore, \textsc{SingReachDelete} is $(X,2,f)$-component-exchangeable temporally uniform, where $f(|C|,x)=\phi$ for every timed connected component $C$ of $\mathcal{G}$. \end{proof} We use vectors with two entries of magnitude at most $\phi^2$ and $3$ labels, we finally obtain our main result by applying \Cref{thm:component-temp-unif}.

-\begin{restatable}{theorem}{TIMdeletion} \textsc{Temporal Reachability Edge Deletion} can be solved in time $(n\Lambda)^{O(1)} \phi^{O(\phi^3)}$, where the input temporal graph has $n$ vertices, lifetime $\Lambda$ and TIM width $\phi$. \end{restatable}